 Self Myofascial Release Benefits?

-The benefits of self myofascial release for CrossFit athletes and fitness enthusiasts are strong and pretty well documented.
+The benefits of self myofascial release for fitness enthusiasts are strong and pretty well documented.

 As you’ll find in the next section, you can really use these tools before, during or after your workout, receiving different benefits each time.